 Aluminum’s useful properties mean that you’ll find it everywhere, even in the kitchen.
-When it comes to cooking our food, however, using this metal might be problematic.
+However, when it comes to cooking our food, using this metal might be problematic.
 It leaches into the food consumed by you and your family.
 While not dangerous on a once-off basis, over time continued consumption of small amounts of aluminum may have health consequences.

 Owing to these health concerns, many people are choosing to switch to stainless steel cookware that does not contain aluminum.

 You can check out our favorite cooking set on Amazon: All-Clad copper core tri-ply at Amazon.
 The set from the industry leader in stainless steel cookware includes only what you will use on a daily basis.

 |Best Stainless Steel Cookware without Aluminum||Our Favorite Feature|

 |1.
 All-Clad Set||high-end superior cookware set has a lifetime warranty|

 |2.
 Ozeri 10-inch Steel Earth Pan||nonstick coating keeps pan looking brand new|

 |3.
 SITRAM Pro 1 Profiserie Saute pan||this brand works on induction cooktops|

 |4.
 Chantal SLIN-9 Induction Set||tempered glass lids make watching what you’re cooking easy|

 | ||5.
 Ozeri Stainless Steel All-in-One Sauce Pan||perfect for everyday use|